stypr/clubhouse-py/README.md

 4. Also, ny looking at those documentations and my codes, you have now noticed that the `enableEncryption` is never used in my code.
 5. In the latest version, they seem to add the encryption but it is not yet used.
 It should be fixed in upcoming releases.

+> I heard that the app is also using Camera permissions.
+I am really worried right now.

+You don't have to worry.

+There are some things to know here.

+1. It may have been turned on because you tried to take a photo of yourself to put a profile image.
+2. ... or the voice SDK is trying to secretly access your camera.
+But from my analysis, I don't see anything like that happening from the App to take photos or videos.
+Although they have feature to communicate with video stuff, the app does not use that part of the feature.
+(Confirmed safe as of Feb 2021)

+> I heard that the app is also taking your information while adding your Instagram/Twitter accounts.  did you check that?

+Yes.
+You don't have to worry about this as well.

+Clubhouse only takes very basic part of your information just to verify that you are the owner of the given account.

+* For Instagram: You're allowing Clubhouse to just take your username.
+That's all.
+* For Twitter: You're allowing Clubhouse to read your profile, timeline and tweets.
+However, Clubhouse CANNOT read your personal DMs.
+This is the least permission they can ask to a user.

+The permission setting can also change, but in that case you will be asked again to re-authorize the application with additional permission.
+Don't worry so much about this part.

+If you're still worried about this, You can also revoke the access by doing the following action.

+* For Instagram: `Settings` -> `Security` -> `Apps and Websites` -> `Active` -> `Clubhouse` -> revoke access.
+* For Twitter: `Settings` -> `Security and account access` -> `Apps and sessions` -> `Connected apps` -> `Clubhouse` -> revoke acccess.

 > Do you have any plans to do further analysis if Clubhouse opens up a bug bounty programme?